 You begin to realize that reality simply does not correspond to your wishes, and you look for someone to blame.
 You either find it in yourself and a depressive mood spreads, or in others, which can lead to anger or even aggression.
 This is exactly how stage three manifests.

 As a result, your performance continues to decline and you have reached the fourth level.
 You become forgetful, careless mistakes creep in and complex tasks cause you great problems.
-You work through your to-do list without any creative ideas or changes?
-You don't need them at all right now.
+You work through your to-do list in a mindless manner, without contributing any creative ideas and changes?
+You can't use them at all right now.

 You quickly find yourself at level five and basically don't care about anything.
 You give up your hobbies - you don't have time for them anyway - and you rarely see your friends and family.
 You withdraw more and more, even emotionally, and that makes you feel lonely.